emontenegro410/cs2-lab11-hashtable-java/src/main/java/Answers.md

 ### Question: Discuss the differences among the results.
 Does the starting point make a difference?

+The starting point does matter.

-- 1. `BreadthFirstIterator` and `DepthFirstIterator` will print the same results when starting at the same vertex.
+- `BreadthFirstIterator` and `DepthFirstIterator` will print the same results when starting at the same vertex.

 ### Starting with "Bolivia"
 | `BreadthFirstIterator`| `DepthFirstIterator` |